Shoplifting Charges and Retail Theft in Pennsylvania Explained

 • An employee who under-rings merchandise for friends or customers, thereby depriving the merchant of the full value of an item or items.

-According to the Pennsylvania retail theft statute, any person who caught concealing unpurchased merchandise, either inside or outside the store premises, is presumed to have been concealing with the intent to deprive the merchant of the property being concealed.
+According to the Pennsylvania retail theft statute, any person caught concealing unpurchased merchandise, either inside or outside the store premises, is presumed to have been concealing with the intent to deprive the merchant of the property being concealed.
 This means that direct evidence that the merchandise was stolen is unnecessary in proving retail theft.
 There is a general presumption of guilt by simply having concealed merchandise at all.

+There is a general presumption of guilt by simply having concealed merchandise at all.

-Penalties For Shoplifting / Retail Theft
+Penalties For Retail Theft in PA

 • Less than $150 AND it is the first offense: A summary offense, a fine of not less than $100 and not more than $250 and up to 90 days in jail;